awbennett/academic-website/content/authors/admin/_index.md

 user_groups:
   - ""
 ---
-I am a fifth year PhD student at Cornell University in the Computer Science department, supervised by [Nathan Kallus](http://www.nathankallus.com/).
-My current research focus is at the intersection of causal inference, machine learning, and econometrics, with particular interest in causal inference under unmeasured confounding, reinforcement learning, and efficiently solving high-dimensional conditional moment problems.
-Previously, during my Masters at the University of Melbourne, I conducted research in Natural Language Processing and Computational Linguistics.
+I am a machine learning researcher in the Machine Learning Research group at Morgan Stanley.
+I have diverse research interests in the area of machine learning, with particular interest in causal machine learning, data-driven decision making, reinforcement learning, econometrics, and probabilistic machine learning.
+Before that, I was a PhD student at Cornell University in the Computer Science department, supervised by [Nathan Kallus](http://www.nathankallus.com/).